arpansahu/common_readme/AWS Deployment/nginx.md

     arpansahu.me.

     Now, you should have a question in your mind about why we are generating SSL for arpansahu.me separately.
-    It's because Let's Encrypt does not include base domain with wildcard certificates for subdomains.
+    It's because Let's Encrypt does not include a base domain with wildcard certificates for subdomains.

     After running the above command you will see a message similar to this